pimoroni/propeller-hat/documentation/README.md

 This loads p1.pwm, a PWM library for Propeller HAT which gives you 30 software PWM pins handled by the Propeller itself and uninterrupted by anything you might do on the Pi.

+#What next?

+* [Propeller IDE Getting Started](/documentation/Propeller-IDE-Getting-Started.md) - Learn how to install Propeller IDE